Marshall County Recycling

 Keeping it green since ’92!

 The Marshall County Recycling Center was established in 1992 in an effort to reduce unnecessary waste in our landfills.
-Eight transfer stations are available for your convenience throughout the county, in addition to our main facility located at 837 Benton-Briensburg Rd in Benton.
+Nine transfer stations are available for your convenience throughout the county, in addition to our main facility located at 835 Benton-Briensburg Rd in Benton.

 Transfer Stations

-Our transfer stations accept a wide variety of items for recycling, including newspaper / general office shred, cardboard, plastic drinking containers and used motor oil.
+Our transfer stations accept a wide variety of items for recycling, including newspaper / general office paper, cardboard, aluminum cans and used motor oil.
 They are located at:

 North Marshall